SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration-Features.md

 The Visual Studio integration includes a number of features that make it easier to edit Gherkin files and navigate to and from bindings in Visual Studio.
+You can also generate skeleton code including step definition methods from feature files.

 #Editing